READY LAWN WELLINGTON

 How much does ready lawn cost?

 Ready lawn costs anywhere between $30 – $40 + GST per m2.
-This is the average cost of the lawn, installation, and any ground preparation required.
+This is the average cost of the lawn installation.
+Any ground preparation required is quoted seperately and is based on access and how much topsoil is required to be installed before laying the ready lawn.

 New ready lawn requires a healthy topsoil base to thrive.
 The topsoil in the root base of the ready lawn is not enough alone to sustain the lawn long term.
 If your existing soil is lacking in quality we will add a layer of good quality soil before rolling out any ready lawn.
 Sometimes this means digging down the existing soil base and removing material to avoid having your lawn level higher than any pathways or driveways etc.